emmanueluche/dune_imperium_uprising_4/Manual.md

 Remember, when you're acquiring cards for your deck, part of what you're paying for is access to the various Factions.
 Take care not to leave yourself without the right tools to send Agents to key board spaces.

-Gaining 2 Inﬂ uence with a Faction not only Gaining 2 Inﬂ uence with a Faction not only provides a Victory Point, but also unlocks a unique provides a Victory Point, but also unlocks a unique ability related to that Faction.
+Gaining 2 Inﬂuence with a Faction not only provides a Victory Point, but also unlocks a unique ability related to that Faction.
 For the Emperor, ability related to that Faction.
 For the Emperor, Spacing Guild, and Fremen, a new board space Spacing Guild, and Fremen, a new board space will become available.
-For the Bene Gesserit, will become available.
 For the Bene Gesserit, several cards become stronger.
 Try to unlock some several cards become stronger.
-Try to unlock some of these abilities quickly and use them to your of these abilities quickly and use them to your advantage. advantage.
+Try to unlock some of these abilities quickly and use them to your advantage.

+**Shaddam Corrino IV —** When you play your Signet Ring to send an Agent to a board space, the Emperor of the Known Universe restriction on deploying units to the Conﬂict takes effect immediately.

+**Spacing Guild's Favor —** Moving this card from in play to your discard pile during Clean Up does not trigger the discard ability.
+Only discarding it from your hand triggers the ability.

+These clariﬁ cations pertain to UPRISING cards.
+The CHOAM Module on the opposite page is new.

 When it comes to winning Conﬂ icts, position is everything.
 The longer you can wait to commit your units, the more information you'll have when you do so and the less opportunity your opponents will have to react.